 Many do or will not cover you above certain altitudes either.
 You need to be sure that they allow you to select the correct level of cover for your trek!
 Keep in mind that a typical rescue costs $5,000 just for the helicopter alone, so it's strongly advisable to get insurance cover.

 Here's an article I wrote about trekking insurance for Nepal.

 Q: Can bring my own tent to Everest Base Camp?

-Yes you can.
+Yes, you can.
 But you'll need to be prepared for the elements.
 I would advise this only if you are experienced in outdoor camping.
 Some guesthouses will charge a nominal fee for you to camp there.
-Likewise keep in main things like camping stoves, fuel and food which will need to be carried.
+Likewise keep in mind things like camping stoves, fuel and food which will need to be carried.